raf-swiderski/bookmarks-manager/README.md

 2. Create the database using the psql command CREATE DATABASE bookmark_manager;
 3. Connect to the database using the pqsl command \c bookmark_manager;
 4. Run the query saved in the file 01_create_bookmarks_table.sql
+5. Create new test db
+6. Create identical test table in your db